chyikwei/MachineLearning/README.md

 (Don't copy & paste them as your homework!) <br />
 Hope this can help beginners who are interested in R programming or ML.<br />

+2012.10.15 ADD: I am currently playing with Python, so I will try to add some python code.<br />

 TODO:
 - add kernel functions in SVM
+- add GLMNET in linear & logistic regression

 ---------------
 Update Histiry: